charlez1998/COVID-X-ray-Diagnosis/README.md

 ## COVID-19 X-ray Classification: Project Overview
-* Created a tool that classifies whether or not an individual may have COVID based on their posteroanterior (PA) chest view.
+* Created a tool that classifies whether or not an individual has COVID based on their posteroanterior (PA) chest view.
 * Model accuracy on the test set ranges from 90 - 95%.
 * Built a client facing API using flask which will be deployed for the use of hospitals in the Philippines.